pratyushk97/ihc/README.md

       - Ignore timestamps passed in to exclude param
       - Get list of updates from groups/:timestamp and consolidate into one list

-  PATCH /groups/:group/all   => Update information for all people
+  put /groups/:group/all   => Update information for all people
     - Body contains
     {
       timestamp: send_update_timestamps,